Here’s some expert advice.

 There are many arthritic diseases, which cause non-inflammatory or inflammatory joint pain.
 Osteoarthritis causes degeneration of one or more joints, while rheumatoid arthritis can be experienced in many regions of the body.
 Either variety is a common cause of joint and muscular pain, stiffness and limitation of mobility that can interfere with the normal basic activities of daily living (ADLs).
 Many people with arthritis tend to take medication which can cause dependency and side-effects.
 If you are concerned about taking too much medicine, you should consider TENS therapy.
 TENS, or transcutaneous electrical nerve stimulation therapy, can help to control arthritis pain without the use of additional drugs as well as reduce the amount of medication and related side-effects.

-Advice on how to use TENS for arthritisarthritis
+Advice on how to use TENS for arthritis

 If your arthritic pain is confined to a single region, a TENS unit may help reduce your pain.
 Just place the electrode pads above and below or parallel to the involved joint.